 Ready-to-deploy workflows powered by Google Drive + NextAutomation

-When a new deal enters your CRM (listing, buyer deal, rental), this workflow automatically creates a standardized folder structure in Google Drive with subfolders for each document type.
-The folder is named with property address and deal type, and appropriate sharing permissions are applied based on the parties involved.
-A link to the folder is saved in the CRM deal record for one-click access.
+When a new deal enters your CRM (acquisition, development, recap), this workflow automatically creates a standardized deal-room structure in Google Drive with subfolders for each document type.
+The folder is named with the deal address and deal type, and appropriate sharing permissions are applied based on the parties involved.
+A link to the deal room is saved in the CRM deal record for one-click access.

-1CRM triggers webhook when deal reaches designated stage
+1CRM triggers a webhook when the deal reaches the designated stage

-2n8n retrieves deal details: property address, client names, agent name, deal type
+2n8n retrieves deal details: property address, sponsor/LP names, deal lead, deal type

-Every transaction has a consistent, organized folder structure from day one.
+Every deal has a consistent, organized deal room from day one.
 No more ad-hoc folders or lost files.
-Agents access transaction documents with one click from CRM.
-Clients have a central location to view all transaction documents.
-At closing, a complete organized record exists for compliance and future reference.
-Transaction coordinators managing 20+ simultaneous deals can navigate any transaction folder instantly because structure is identical.
+The deal team accesses diligence documents with one click from the CRM.
+LPs have a central data room to view all deal materials.
+At closing, a complete organized record exists for audit and future reference.
+Transaction coordinators managing 20+ simultaneous deals can navigate any deal room instantly because the structure is identical.

 Connect Google Drive to your workflows with powerful triggers and actions